jouvin/iam-website/content/en/docs/tasks/deployment/voms_importer/_index.md

 ## Migration of users

+Only **active** VOMS users are imported: nothing is done on the INDIGO IAM side for a user suspended in VOMS, except if you add option ` --synchronize-activation-status` to force the synchronization of activation state in INDIGO IAM using the activation state in VOMS. **Without this option, a user suspended in VOMS may still be active in IAM if the user was imported (and active) before it was suspended in VOMS.**

-Only **active** VOMS users are migrated. **A user suspended in VOMS, may not be also suspended in IAM.** Since IAM at CERN is also integrated with the CERN Human Resource (HR) database, the HR check will ensure that users are suspended/removed from the VO when experiment membership is no longer valid.
+*Note about CERN instances: since INDIGO IAM at CERN is also integrated with the CERN Human Resource (HR) database, the HR check will ensure that users are suspended/removed from the VO when experiment membership is no longer valid.*

 When creating a IAM account for a newly-discovered VOMS user, the importer script generates a username of the form `voms.<voms-id>`.
 There is an option to